Kimberley Pager-McClymont (University of Huddersfield, UK)

 With this workshop, participants will sharpen their knowledge of specific imagery techniques, particularly their impact on emotion communication and characterisation.
 The workshop will be sectioned into different activities:

-- Textual example 2: Pair work – participants A will be given the beginning of a story and participants B will be given the end.
-They will analyse the figurative language used and discuss how it impacts the plot (30min).
+- Textual example 2: analysis and discussion – participants will be given two texts.
+They will analyse the figurative language used and discuss how it impacts the plot.
+Ideally the two texts will be compared and contrasted to observe differences in uses of imagery techniques (30min).

-- Drawing game: A text will be read to the participants who will be asked to draw what they hear (20min).
+- Drawing game: A text will be read to the participants who will be asked to draw what they hear.
+The results will be compared to the same activity done by a group of school children to observe how professionals and children perceive and interpret figurative language differently.
+(30min).

 - Conclusion and general discussion of the workshop (20min).